britram/taps-transports/draft-ietf-taps-transports-02.md

 provides a bidirectional
 set of logical unicast meessage streams over a connection-oriented protocol.
-Compared to TCp, this protocol and API use messages, rather than a byte-stream.
+Compared to TCP, this protocol and API use messages, rather than a byte-stream.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.